-Math 202B, Winter 2020 Homework 1 Due: January 27 in class
+Math 202B, Winter 2022 Homework 1 Due: January 17 11:59PM via Gradescope

-Please do not look up solutions directly online.
+Please do not search for solutions.
+I would rather help you directly (via office hours or Discord) so that I can calibrate explanations in the notes and lecture.
 You are free to work with other students, but solutions must be written in your own words.
-Please cite any sources that you use or any people you collaborated with.
+Please cite any sources (beyond the course materials) that you use or any people you collaborated with.